 General News of Sat, 18 Aug 201814

-I have directed that, in his honour, Ghana’s national flag will fly at half-mast across the country and in all of Ghana’s diplomatic missions across the world, from Monday, 20th August, 2018, for one week.
+Ghana’s President, Nana Akufo-Addo has directed that Ghana’s national flag fly at half-mast across the country and in all Ghana’s diplomatic missions in the world from Monday August 20.